3 min read

 Featured Image

-Mont-Saint-Hilaire, QC, April 6, 2021 – The time has come for Canadian fleets to begin the transition towards electronic logging devices, more commonly known as ELDs, or DCE in French standing for ”dispositif de consignation électronique”.
+Mont-Saint-Hilaire, QC, April 6, 2021 – The time has come for Canadian fleets to begin the transition towards electronic logging devices, as required by the Canada ELD mandate, more commonly known as ELDs, or DCE in French standing for ”dispositif de consignation électronique”.

 Why is this mandate important?